 The Coral Springs Police Department Training Unit is dedicated to providing comprehensive training for our workforce.
 Our training facility provides a number of scenario and classroom-based learning experiences.
 Information on current training schedules or to register for any advertised courses should contact:

-Sergeant Carla Miller, Division of Training
+Sergeant Robert Cherry, Division of Training

 The Coral Springs Police Department Traffic Unit are responsible for enforcing all state and local traffic laws and ordinances.
 In addition, they provide traffic education to the community in partnership with the Florida Department of Transportation and support the event planning committee with traffic plans.
 The uniformed motorcycle officers investigate motor vehicle crashes and are on call 24 hours a day to handle all traffic crashes involving fatalities.